merdok/homebridge-webos-tv/README.md

 * Emulate remote control
 * Run sequences of remote control button presses

-To use the plugin iOS 12.2 or higher is recommended.
-If your iOS device is not running at least on iOS12.2 then you should use the legacy tv service.
+The legacy TV service is only recommended if your iOS device is not running on iOS12.2 or newer.
+It emulates the TV as a simple on/off switch.

 ## Installation